cpitkin/website/content/blog/automated-video-transcoding-with-openfaas-and-nomad.md

 ## Transcoding

 The actual transcoding is done by an awesome piece of software from [Don Melton](https://github.com/donmelton/video_transcoding).
 Huge kudos to him for building and maintaining such a great piece of software.
-All I did was package the software into a Docker container for portability and easy dependancy management.
-The container used byt the Nomad job can be found [here](https://hub.docker.com/r/cpitkin/video_transcode/).
+All I did was package the software into a Docker container for portability and easy dependency management.
+The container used by the Nomad job can be found [here](https://hub.docker.com/r/cpitkin/video_transcode/).

 ## Uploading to Minio

-At this point you should just need to start uploading code to Minio.
+At this point, you should just need to start uploading code to Minio.
 I have a handy Go binary to do just that [here](https://github.com/cpitkin/video-upload/releases).
-Checkout the REAME for details.
+Check out the README for details.